Jobs: Vacancies and career portals

 In addition to organizing Career Seminars, networking events and CV Check-ins, we provide you job hunting tips, which you can read on these pages.

-On the portal you will also find events from Hanken, Hanken's partner companies as well as JobTeaser's international partners.
+On top of job ads, you will also find events from Hanken, Hanken's partner companies as well as JobTeaser's international partners on the JobTeaser portal.
+You can also see all job ads by JobTeaser's international partners.

 Before you log into the portal for the first time, please read the instructions below: